 For this one night HRPO will be open for four hours, during which time members of the public are welcome.
 Due to the light pollution problem here in East Baton Rouge Parish, it is feasible to attempt viewing of this major shower only during its peak time, which according to the American Meteor Society will be the evening of the 13th through to the morning of the 14th.
 Earth♁’s Moon will be in its waxing crescent phase and will have set by 11:00 pm.
 Patrons must follow the rules and regulations below if they expect to stay on park property.

 RULES AND REGULATIONS

-- If an HRPO telescope is not in operation, please do not handle it in any way.
-If an HRPO telescope is in operation, please wait until it’s your turn and place your eye to the eyepiece without touching the telescope.
+If a telescope is not in operation, please do not handle it in any way.
+If a telescope is in operation, please wait until it’s your turn and place your eye to the eyepiece without touching the telescope.

 Pets and animals must remain under control and on a leash at all times.

 Please do not curse or use profane language.

 Litter and refuse are to be placed in proper receptacles.